fbr600/rERR/README.md

 ## Installing

-* With compilation of source code: require Rtools installed in your computer
+* With compilation of source code: it requires Rtools installed in your computer

   The package can be installed directly from github: